For more information, please visit the Texas Secretary of State.

 Aldermen or Selectmen

 Local ballot measures

-More detailed information regarding conducting elections to be found at https://www.sos.state.tx.us/elections/conducting/index.shtml
+More detailed information regarding conducting elections can be found at the Texas Secretary of State website.

-Information regarding campaign finance reports can be found with the Texas Ethics Commission (https://www.ethics.state.tx.us/search/cf/)
+Information regarding campaign finance reports can be found with the Texas Ethics Commission.

 Find useful voter information including:

 Librarians from the Government Documents Round Table (GODORT), a Round Table of the American Library Association (ALA), created these reference guides.
 These guides are intended for informational purposes only and are not in any way intended to be legal advice.

 If you have questions or feedback to share about these guides, we encourage you to CONTACT US.

 These guides are designated with a Creative Commons license and re-use and modification for educational purposes is encouraged.